sampriti026/sampriti026/README.md

 👩‍💻 **About Me**
 - 🚀 An artist by heart.
-- 🎓 Hacked my law school attendance software to help myself ship products on the side.
+- 🎓 Graduated from a law school with a passion for code.
 - 🌐 Bias towards solving problems that directly impact the lives of people.

 📚 **Projects**